DariusDC/Spotify-UI-React/README.md

-- to do later
+To do later

-* Need to add playing functionality
+- Need to add playing functionality